HexDrone3064/FullscreenHypnosis/README.md

 ## Installation

-This extension is not available in the store.
+This extension is not available in the chrome web store.
 But it can be installed using the developer mode.

-1. Download code from [github](https://github.com/HexDrone3064/FullscreenHypnosis) and unzip it.
+1. Download [Release](https://github.com/HexDrone3064/FullscreenHypnosis/releases/) and unzip it.
 1. Enable developer mode in [chrome://extensions](chrome://extensions/).
 1. Click `Load unpacked` and select folder which contains files.
    (If the folder is duplicated, select the inner one.)